 Closed captions are hidden in the signal that your television receives.
 So, even if you can’t see them, they’re there!
-If you want to see the captions, you need to have a caption decoder (most TVs have one now).
+If you want to see the captions, you need to have a caption decoder (all modern televisions have one now).
 When the decoder is turned on (when you press that magic button), you can see the captions…

 Clear as black and white!

 This way, deaf people, and those who are yelled at to turn the volume down, can read the dialogue instead.